duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_logical_type_get_alias`

 ---
-Returns the alias of a duckdb_logical_type, if one is set, else `NULL` You must free the result.
+Returns the alias of a duckdb_logical_type, if one is set, else `NULL`.
+The result must be destroyed with `duckdb_free`.

 #### Syntax